Conference Day and AGM 2017 – Princess Royal Gallery, HM Royal Dockyard Portsmouth

 Open Day 2017 – Sunday 8th October 2017 – WWII – Britain at Home

-HGS is staging its 2017 Open Day on Sunday 8th October, at The Everest Academy in Basingstoke, starting at 10.00 am. with a focus on WWII – Britian at Home; featuring guest speakers including: David Annals and Mark Bayley.
+HGS is staging its 2017 Open Day on Sunday 8th October, at The Everest Academy in Basingstoke, starting at 10.00 am. with a focus on WWII – Britain at Home; featuring guest speakers including: David Annal and Mark Bayley.

 Open to all, this year’s event will give you the chance to delve into the records and uncover the facts behind what happened in Britain while our soldiers were away at war.
 Discover who served on the Home Front.
 Take a look at those affected by evacuation, detained as prisoners of war and your relative’s day-to-day existence living with air raids and rationing.
 Look at what can be found in the 1939 Register.